-- The SC should ensure that the ISP is up-to-date, and that the CPS provider has access to the up-to-date version. - If the CPS provider is unable to contact an individual, the provider should work with the individual's SC, who can assist in contacting the individual. - The CPS provider should ensure updated information on programmatic and infection control procedures and protocols is available and provide this information to the individual, including whether CPS services are able to be provided in the CPS facility and/or the community, and if there is a planned date to resume providing CPS services if they are currently suspended. - The CPS provider must contact the individual no later than March 31, 2023, to ask if they are ready to resume receiving CPS services. - o If yes, the CPS provider will explain any waiting list that may exist.
+- The SC should ensure that the ISP is up-to-date, and that the CPS provider has access to the up-to-date version. - The CPS provider should ensure updated information on programmatic and infection control procedures and protocols is available and provide this information to the individual, including whether CPS services are able to be provided in the CPS facility and/or the community, and if there is a planned date to resume providing CPS services if they are currently suspended. - The CPS provider must contact the individual no later than March 31st, 2023 and ask if they are ready to resume receiving CPS services.
+In the event that the CPS provider is unable to contact an individual, the provider should work with the individual's SC, who can assist in contacting the individual. - If yes, the CPS provider will explain any waiting list that may exist.
 If the CPS provider has a waiting list, they will communicate to the individual that the provider will update the SCO monthly on the individual's status on the waiting list.
 The individual's SC will then provide monthly updates to individuals about their status on the waiting list.
 The provider will contact the individual and their SC when the provider is able to provide CPS services to the individual.
 The SC will plan a team meeting to discuss the timeline for the individual to resume CPS services.
-The CPS provider should ensure that the individual's preferences, choices, and interests are incorporated into the services that will resume. - If the individual decides they would like a change to their CPS services, including finding a different CPS provider, changing where they receive CPS services, or ending CPS services altogether, the SC should plan a team meeting to discuss alternative options available to the individual based on the individual's needs, preferences, and goals.
+The CPS provider should ensure that the individual's preferences, choices, and interests are incorporated into the services that will resume.